 Welcome to Pennsylvania Wine Land!
 PA has a long legacy of winemaking.
 More than 330 years ago, William Penn planted a vineyard in what is now Fairmount Park in Philadelphia.
-From that vineyard, grew an industry, now home to nearly 300 wineries and 14,000+ acres of vineyards producing more than 2 million gallons of wine annually.
+From that vineyard, grew an industry, now home to over 300 wineries and 14,000+ acres of vineyards producing more than 2 million gallons of wine annually.

 Our commonwealth is fifth in the nation for wine production and our wineries are producing an exciting diversity of wines.
 Pennsylvania is also home to many wine trails, perfect for a weekend getaway.
 Speaking of weekends, wineries are hosting events year-round.
 So, start planning and Keep Tasting in Pennsylvania.

 Get to know Pennsylvania Wines:

 The PWA is a non-profit trade association and an advocate on behalf of the state’s growing multi-billion dollar wine industry.
 For more information on the PWA and to inquire about membership, please contact the PWA.

 Larry Shrawder, President (Stony Run Winery)